Book covers are probably more important than you think.

 A book cover’s primary job is to attract the reader’s attention and then encourage them to pick up (or click on) your book to find out more.
 However, it’s not just about shouting to get attention.
 A book cover also has to attract the right audience and fit their expectations.
 In other words, a thriller has to look like a thriller, and a romance title has to look like a romance title.
 Each genre has its own unique look that any (at least successful) author will have to adopt.

-In other words, a good book cover has to match the reader’s expectations.
+A good book cover has to match the reader’s expectations.
 A great book cover, however, will also remind them of a book in that genre they already like

 Just because you may be a good writer, that doesn’t mean that you are a good book cover designer.